GULPF/nimquery/README.md

 # nimquery
-Library for querying HTML using CSS-selectors
+A library for querying HTML using CSS-selectors, like JavaScripts `document.querySelector`.

 ## Usage
 ```nim